Chilla katna: Method

 The musicians lock themselves up in a solitary cell called chilla-khana for forty days and practice their instrument severely.
 A special diet, often omitting meat and grains, is taken during this period and very little food is eaten.
 Any contact to the outside world is avoided during this period.
 People try not to fall asleep at any cost, if necessary they will tie their hair to a noose at the ceiling.
 It is done to achieve a very high level of skill, that cannot be achieved due to normal regular practice.
 The chilla details may differ between gharanas (musical lineages).

 Notable Mentions

 Abdul Karim Khan, a singer of the Kirana Gharana, described chilla as "lighting a fire under your life.
 You either cook or you burn.
 If you cook, everyone can enjoy your flavour – otherwise, you'll be a mass of cinders, a heap of ash."

 "Forego your sense of self if you want to achieve greatness.
 It’s only when a seed is thrown in the soil, does it blossom into a flower of a lush garden".
-This was the famous Ghalib couplet, late Sitar maestro Ustad Abdul Halim Jaffer Khan often quoted, to sum-up the intensely grueling process of becoming a successful Hindustani musician.
+This was the famous Ghalib couplet, late Sitar maestro Ustad Abdul Halim Jaffer Khan often quoted, to sum-up the work required to become a successful Hindustani musician.

 Well known musicians who have documented their Chilla experience include Ravi Shankar and Zakir Hussain.